Mepsy – Methodology & Assumptions

 MODEL DATA AND ASSUMPTIONS

-Below are general model data sources and assumptions for the following technologies: air conditioning, space heating, refrigerator-freezers, ceiling fans and portable fans, electric motors, televisions, lighting beverage coolers, distribution transformers, and residential hot water heaters.
-Frequently asked questions and their answers can be found here.
+Below are general model data sources and assumptions for the following technologies: air conditioning, beverage coolers, ceiling fans and portable fans, distribution transformers, electric motors, lighting, refrigerator-freezers, residential hot water heaters, space heating, and televisions.

 GENERAL